ogrisel/dlclass-pytorch/slides/nlp-transformers/slides.md

 --

-takes a sequence as input
+Takes a sequence as inputs.

-may output a single value, or a value for each time-step of the input
+May output a single value, or a value for each time-step of the input.

+Enough for auto-regressive language modelling via next word prediction.

+Nowadays, often called a decoder-only architecture in the context of language models.

 ---